freeCodeCamp/learn-sql-by-building-a-student-database-part-1/TUTORIAL.md

 ### 1320.1

-You can filter rows by adding `WHERE <condition>` to your query.
-This will only return rows that meet the condition.
+You can return only rows you want by adding `WHERE <condition>` to your query.
 A condition can consist of a column, an operator, and a value.
 Use one of these to view the same columns as before but only rows `WHERE gpa < 2.5`.

-Select first_name, last_name, gpa from students where gpa < 2.5

 #### HINTS